Active Learning Through a Covering Lens

 \end{theorem} \begin{proof}

 \end{proof}

-Notice that this gives us a different bound for different $\delta$ values, and different labeled sets $L$.
+Note that (\ref{thm:bound}) gives us a different bound for different $\delta$ values, which also depends on the labeled set $L$.
 This bound introduces a trade-off: as $\delta$ increases, the \emph{coverage} increases, but the \emph{purity} decreases.
-Therefore, we wish to find the pair $\delta, L$ that gives the tightest bound.
+Ideally, we should seek a pair $\{\delta, L\}$ that achieves the tightest bound.

 \paragraph{Discussion} We can interpret (\ref{eq:bound}) in the context of two boundary conditions of AL: high-budget and low-budget.
-In the high-budget regime, achieving full coverage $P(C)=1$ is easy as we have many points, and the remaining challenge is to reduce $1-\pi(\delta)$.
-Since $\pi(\delta)$ is monotonically decreasing, we can seek to minimize $\delta$ subject to the constraint $P(C)=1$.
-This is similar to \coreset\ \cite{sener2018active}.
+In the high-budget regime, achieving full coverage $P(C)=1$ is feasible as we have many points, and the remaining challenge is to reduce $1-\pi(\delta)$.
+Accordingly, since $\pi(\delta)$ is monotonically decreasing, we seek to minimize $\delta$ subject to the constraint $P(C)=1$.
+This is similar to \coreset\ \citep{sener2018active}.
 In the low-budget regime, full coverage entails very low purity, which (if sufficiently low) makes the bound trivially 1.
-Thus, instead of insisting on full coverage, we can fix a $\delta$ that yields "large enough" purity $\pi(\delta)>0$, and then seek a labeled set $L$ that maximizes the coverage $P(C)$.
+Thus, instead of insisting on full coverage, we fix a $\delta$ that yields "large enough" purity $\pi(\delta)>0$, and then seek a labeled set $L$ that maximizes the coverage $P(C)$.
 We call this problem \pcov.